Virginia Tech® home

 General timeline

-• Wednesday, September 17-Sunday, October 5: New and Returner Student Leader application submission period.
+• Wednesday, September 17-Monday, October 6: New and Returner Student Leader application submission period.

-• Tuesday, October 21–Sunday, October 26: New SL Interview sign up period.
+• Tuesday, October 21-Sunday, October 26: New SL Interview sign up period on StarRez.

 • Tuesday, October 28-Friday, October 31: Interviews conducted for New Student Leader applicants.